Xilinx/PYNQ/docs/source/pynq_libraries/video.rst

 flexibility to use the video subsystem color space conversion blocks before and after the custom IP.

-The video pipelines of the Pynq-Z1 and Pynq-Z2 boards run at 142 MHz with one pixel-per-clock, slightly below the 148.5 MHz pixel clock for 1080p60 video but sufficient once blanking intervals are taken into account. for the ZCU104 board the pipeline runs at 300 MHz and two pixels-per-clock to support 4k60 (2160p) video.
+The ZCU104 pipeline runs at 300 MHz and two pixels-per-clock to support 4K60 (2160p) video.

 Batch Processing
 ^^^^^^^^^^^^^^^^